Sternhill Partners

 Series B in 2001

-Surgient, Inc. specializes in self-service virtualization automation and lab management solutions, primarily through its Virtual Automation Platform.
-This platform enables enterprise IT organizations to deliver self-service computing resources to users, supporting applications such as software quality assurance, training, sales, and marketing.
-Additionally, Surgient Cloud Express integrates cloud computing technology to assist organizations in deploying on-premise cloud infrastructures.
-The company offers a range of services including solution design and architecture, capacity planning, software installation, configuration, and training for both administrators and end-users.
-Surgient serves a diverse array of industries, including hospitality, pharmaceuticals, aerospace, insurance, software, financial services, healthcare, telecom, and hardware.
-Founded in 1999, Surgient is headquartered in Austin, Texas.
+Surgient, Inc. specializes in self-service virtualization automation and lab management solutions, designed to assist enterprise IT organizations in delivering self-service computing resources to users.
+The company's core offering, the Virtual Automation Platform, enables clients to implement virtualization solutions for software quality assurance and testing, training, sales, and marketing applications.
+Additionally, Surgient Cloud Express facilitates the deployment of on-premise clouds by integrating cloud computing technology with implementation services.
+The company also provides various support services, including solution design and architecture, capacity and infrastructure planning, image configuration, software installation and customization, and training for administrators and end-users.
+Founded in 1999 and headquartered in Austin, Texas, Surgient serves a diverse range of sectors, including hospitality, pharmaceuticals, aerospace, insurance, software, financial services, healthcare, telecom, and hardware.

 Novalux